I Need to Protect My New Product Innovation

 on January 9, 2018

-If the product is easily reverse-engineered, independently developed and/or includes accessible/visible innovative features, then a utility and/or design patent should immediately be filed in the United States Patent Office.
+If the product is easily reverse-engineered, independently developed and/or includes accessible/visible innovative features, then a utility and/or design patent should immediately be filed in the U.S. Patent and Trademark Office.
 If possible, the applicant should request that the patent office refrain from publishing the application on its official website.
-In particular, for innovative software or related subject matter, at least one copyright registration application should be submitted to the U.S. Copyright Office and, thereafter, immediately followed by submission of a U.S. utility patent and/or design application.
+In particular, for innovative software or related subject matter, at least one copyright protection registration application should be submitted to the U.S. Copyright Office and, thereafter, immediately followed by submission of a U.S. utility patent and/or design application.